adammatthes/figured-bass/README.md

 - To try and alleviate the first program, I decided to try and introduce a Neopolitan chord to the Harmony\_Graph; I somehow introduced some new, inadvertent harmonies as well, though I guess it makes output a little more colorful, even if it's technically stretching functional tonal harmony.

 - I don't think I had a very strong plan for how to make a visual.
 It came about when I learned that pygame could play MIDI, so I tried to syncronize something.
 I did get the spawning of lines to line up with the tempo, but that was about it.
 It is kinda amusing, though, if you bump up the bpm to 200+.

+- There's more I need to learn about lilypond.
+There's certain threshold notes that cause the chord to leap an octave; the voicing isn't as good as it could be.